 Students who receive a warning can only register for courses up to 60% of the required credits for the new term.
-In addition to their new courses and the courses that they have previously taken and received FF, FD, or U, these students will need to repeat previous courses from which they have got which he/she has got DC or DD, he/she can take that particular elective course or any other elective course that may be offered as equivalent to that course within the department.
+In addition to their new courses and the courses that they have previously taken and received FF, or U, these students will need to repeat previous courses from which they have got DC or DD in order to increase their CGPAs.

+If a student who has received a warning wants to take one of the previous optional courses from which he/she has got DC or DD, he/she can take that particular elective course or any other elective course that may be offered as equivalent to that course within the department.
 In such cases, this course is not considered as a "new course."